frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/workflows.md

 This can be extended to any property of the document.

-## 3. Example of a Leave Application Process:
+## 4. Example of a Leave Application Process

 When a Leave Application is saved by Employee, the status of the document changes to "Applied":